flukejones/DIYDoom/tutorial/README.md

 Adding a new Player class and refactor code.

 ## Coding
 Let's start by adding the player class.
 All we need to keep track of now is the player location and angle he is looking at, in other words, some Setters and Getters.
-Doom supports up to four players in CO-OP, and uses the player number as there ID.
-So player 1 will have ID 1, player 2 will have ID 2 and so on.
+Doom supports up to four players in CO-OP, and uses the player number as their ID.
+So, player 1 will have ID 1, player 2 will have ID 2 and so on.
 Our focus now will mainly be on player 1.

 ``` cpp
 class Player